-As far as the thirst for blood and blood drinking from the necks of victims, here Stoker combined the stories about Vlad the Impaler with stories about a Hungarian noblewoman, said to have liked to bathe in virgin’s blood to maintain her youth.
+Regarding the thirst for blood and blood-drinking from the necks of victims, here Stoker combined the stories about Vlad the Impaler with stories about a Hungarian noblewoman, said to have liked to bathe in virgin blood to maintain her youth.

 Transylvania & Dracula Tourism

-Many people travel from all over the world only to discover that things were not as they believed they were.
-They come to Transylvania expecting a gloomy place, wanting to see the birthplace of Vlad and Dracula’s castle.
+Many people travel worldwide only to discover that things are not as they believed they were.
+They come to Transylvania expecting a gloomy place, wanting to see Vlad and Dracula’s castle’s birthplace.

-In reality, Transylvania is a very green and lively place, the location of Vlad’s birthplace is not known, so don’t buy into those tours, and Bran castle is, in fact, a military location which has, in time, changed owners several times.
+In reality, Transylvania is a very green and lively place; Vlad’s birthplace’s location is unknown, so don’t buy into those tours, and Bran castle is, in fact, a military location which has, in time, changed owners several times.
 It actually became one of Queen Mary’s favorite castles.

 Its medieval décor gets people thinking about the time Vlad lived, but there is no evidence he was ever there.
 The castle was featured in several movies and music videos, insisting on spreading the idea of Dracula’s castle.

 Still, if you go on Halloween, the locals will play along and let you have your fun.
-However, come with an open mind and willing to shake off common misconceptions about vampires.
+However, come with an open mind and are willing to shake off common misconceptions about vampires.

 The Real Transylvania

-The name stands for “the land among the forests” and this is the fairest description of the place.
+The name stands for “the land among the forests,” which is the fairest description of the place.

-Outdoor lovers will have their fair share of trails, hikes, mountain resorts, picturesque villages, and chic little medieval cities you simply need to visit.
+Outdoor lovers will have their fair share of trails, hikes, mountain resorts, picturesque villages, and chic little medieval cities you need to visit.
 Additionally, this is one of the absolute best places to visit in the Balkans in spring.
 Here are just some of the main attractions in Transylvania.
-Provided that you get this whole Dracula thing out of your system beforehand and you are ready for the real thing.
+Provided that you get this whole Dracula thing out of your system beforehand, you are ready for the real thing.

 One Region, Eight Counties